bitfielddev/longsword/README.md

 # longsword: Remastered

-A remastered, actively maintained version of [longsword](https://github.com/vingard/longsword), developed by Gateway Networks.
+A remastered, actively maintained version of [longsword](https://github.com/vingard/longsword), developed by bitfield.dev.

 This version of longsword is designed for compatibility with more than just the impulse Framework.